Learning to Optimize with Stochastic Dominance Constraints: Light Stochastic Dominance Solver

-The proof is obtained by characterizing the approximation error induced in each step of mini-batch stochastic gradient descent.
-Please refer to~\appref{appendix:proofs} for the complete proof, which is of independent interest since it improves the results from~\citep{nouiehed2019solving} by exploiting a stochastic gradient to make the computation tractable.
+The proof is obtained by characterizing the approximation error induced in each step in the mini-batch stochastic gradient descent.
+Due to the space limitation, we omit the details.
+Please refer to~\appref{appendix:global_opt} for the complete proof.
+The proof in fact can be of independent interests.
+It improves the results from~\citep{nouiehed2019solving} by exploiting stochastic gradient to make the computation tractable.
 Meanwhile, we relax the strongly convex requirement.
-Compared to~\citep{hu2021bias}, the proof considers mini-batching in the algorithm, while the algorithm proposed in~\citep{hu2012sample} requires full batch updates.
+Comparing to~\citep{hu2021bias}, the proof considers the mini-batch in the algorithm, while the algorithm proposed in~\citep{hu2012sample} requires full batch updates.

-The proposed~\algabb is efficient in terms of both memory and computation cost, and bypasses notorious difficulties in realizing the stochastic dominance constraints, as discussed in~\appref{appendix:reform}.
+The proposed~\algabb is efficient in terms of both memory and computation cost, bypasses notorious difficulties in realizing stochastic dominance constraints, as discussed in~\appref{appendix:reform}.
 We compare the computation and memory cost with the existing LP-based algorithm in~\tabref{table:cost_comp}.
-Using an interior-point solver for LP~\citep{nesterov1994interior}, the proposed~\algabb reduces both computation and memory cost to linear w.r.t.\ $N$, and is therefore scalable for practical problems.
+With an interior-point solver for LP~\citep{nesterov1994interior}, the proposed~\algabb reduces both computation and memory cost to linear w.r.t. $N$, therefore, is scalable for practical problems.

-\section{Related Work}
+Although we focused on SD over scalar random variable, \algabb can be extended to multivariate SD constraints~\citep{dentcheva2009optimization}, where one extra random projection will be introduced to project multivariate random variables to scalar.

+\section{RELATED WORK}

 This work bridges several topics, including robust optimization, decision making under uncertainty, ML for optimization, and optimization with approximated gradients.